trentlarson/endorser-ch/sql/README.md

     eventStartTime DATETIME
 );

-CREATE TABLE confirmation (
+-- cache table, for quick retrieval of claims with type AgreeAction (or, in olden times, Confirmation) CREATE TABLE confirmation (
     jwtId CHARACTER(26),
     issuer CHARACTER(100), -- DID of the confirming entity; did:ethr are 52 chars